ajbanjara/Wireshark/CaptureSetup/WLAN.md

 In FreeBSD 5.2 and later, NetBSD 2.0 and later, OpenBSD 3.7 and later, and DragonFly BSD 1.2 and later, you do not have to capture in monitor mode to get 802.11 headers, except when capturing on a Cisco Aironet adapter in FreeBSD.
 For earlier releases of those BSDs, 802.11 headers are not supported, except perhaps when capturing on a Cisco Aironet adapter in FreeBSD.

-On Linux and Mac OS X, you can only get 802.11 headers in monitor mode.
+On Linux and macOS, you can only get 802.11 headers in monitor mode.

 To see 802.11 headers for frames, without radio information, you should: